-The stimulating effects of modafinil on these neurotransmitters is also the main cause for anxiety while taking the medication.
+The stimulating effects of modafinil on these neurotransmitters is also the primary cause for anxiety while taking the medication.

 What Causes Anxiety?

 Anxiety is a common condition.
 It’s something virtually everybody on earth has experienced at some point in time.

 It’s characterized by a sensation of worry and stress, often presenting with other side effects like jitteriness, faster breathing, faster heart rate, dizziness, and overall discomfort.